island-is/handbook/docs/api-design-guide/implementation/documentation.md

 HTTP, XML, and JSON a good practice would be to show example for at least these three.

-#### Here is a example of a table describing elements requests or responses
+#### Here is a example of a table describing elements in a request or a response
 | Name     | Type    | Description                           | Remarks                     |
 | :---     | :---    | :----------                           | :-------                    |
 | name     | String  | Name of the person                    | Max length is 32 characters |